EXCLUSIVEMinister Tells Bereaved Families She Stands By Decision Not to Give Those Whose Relatives Die in State Care Automatic Legal Aid

 A new campaign is calling for the Government to introduce non-means tested legal aid for families looking for justice after losing relatives in a state-related death.

 Furious families demanded answers from a Government minister who told them she stood by her plans not to provide automatic legal aid to those whose loved ones die while being cared for by the state.

 Justice Minister Lucy Frazer, a former commerical barrister, was speaking at the launch of a campaign by charity INQUEST calling on the Government to introduce automatic, non-means tested legal aid for families following a state-related death of a relative.

 The charity believes “it is time to level the playing field at inquests” and that families should have legal aid equivalent to that enjoyed by public authorities and state and corporate bodies.

-The families of those killed in the 1989 Hillsborough disaster have been among those who were not automatically eligible for state-funded legal representation to get to the truth of why their relatives died.
+The families of those killed in the 1989 Hillsborough disaster have been among those who were not automatically eligible for state-funded legal representation.
 Many families have to pay large sums towards legal costs, while some represent themselves or crowdfund.

 A review of the current means-tested system, published by the Ministry of Justice in February, said the Government would not be accepting recommendations from 14 official reviews dating back to 1999, families and lawyers calling for the change.